-As you can see, there are many factors that can come into play when determining what kind of “rate” you might qualify for after being diagnosed with Hemochromatosis.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you for a few moments.
+As you can see, many factors can come into play when determining what kind of “rate” you might qualify for after being diagnosed with Hemochromatosis.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you briefly.

 That said, however…

-There are a few “assumptions” that one can make about those that have been diagnosed with Hemochromatosis that will generally hold true when applying for a traditional term or whole life insurance policy.
+A few “assumptions” can be made about those diagnosed with Hemochromatosis that will generally hold true when applying for a traditional term or whole life insurance policy.
 For example, because Hemochromatosis is a genetic disorder, one can assume that the later one becomes aware that they suffer from this condition, the more likely it is that their disorder isn’t as “severe” as someone who might begin suffering from symptoms earlier in life.

 Which means that…

-If you are in your 40’s or 50’s and are just learning about the fact that you have this disorder, chances are your body’s iron absorption isn’t as “misaligned” as someone with this same disorder who discovers their condition during early childhood.
-Therefore, it would be reasonable to assume that those who discovered their condition later in life would be more likely to qualify for a “better” rate when applying for a traditional term or whole life insurance policy.
+Suppose you are in your 40s or 50s and are just learning about the fact that you have this disorder.
+In that case, chances are your body’s iron absorption isn’t as “misaligned” as someone with this same disorder who discovers their condition during early childhood.
+Therefore, it would be reasonable to assume that those who found their condition later in life would be more likely to qualify for a “better” rate when applying for a traditional term or whole life insurance policy.

 For those who may be suffering from some of the more “severe” complications that can be associated with this disease, it’s also reasonable to assume that they will have a more difficult time qualifying for coverage and may need to seek out a Guaranteed Issue Life Insurance policy to be able to qualify for any coverage at all.